axesup/combate/Dev-Setup:-Vagrant.md

 `path/to/your/project$ vagrant up`

 The first time you run, it takes time because it will download a copy of [vagrant "box"](https://www.vagrantup.com/docs/boxes.html), which is actually a Ubuntu Linux VM, along with various required dependencies that we will use to run CodeCombat.
-If running on Windows, you might have to give VirtualBox firewall access as requested.
+If you're running on Windows, you might have to give VirtualBox firewall access as requested.

 If there are errors during the process, you can try `vagrant provision` to run the setup script again or `vagrant destroy` followed by `vagrant up` to totally dispose and recreate the virtual machine.
 If you aren't able to figure it out, try asking in the [CodeCombat chat room](https://www.hipchat.com/gkaufqwnj).

 ## Running CodeCombat

-Once the VM is up and running, change directory in your Terminal windows to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):
+Once the VM is up and running, change directory in your Terminal window to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):

 * Git Bash:
   * `path/to/your/project$ scripts/vagrant/npm.sh run dev`